 8. Compare the revenues and expenditures of the final budget to actual revenues and expenditures.
 Report whether actual revenues failed to meet budgeted revenues by 5% or more, and whether actual expenditures exceeded budgeted amounts by 5% or more.

 We compared the revenues and expenditures of the final budget to actual revenues and expenditures.
 Actual revenues exceeded budgeted revenues.
-Actual expenditures for the year were less than budgeted expenditures.
+Actual expenditures for the year did not exceed budgeted expenditures by 5% or more.

 Accounting and Reporting